 1. I vow to stop sitting like a vulture.
 Yes, I should congratulate myself for ditching the couch for a yoga bolster, but it does me no good if I sit like a Vulture (I’ve also started to have weird cravings for road kill).

 2. Ramp my head back.
-Ideally your ears should be lined up over your shoulders.
-You should NOT have Shar-Pei like wrinkles at the back of your neck.
-To ramp: lower your chin as you glide your head back.
+Ideally, your ears should be lined up over your shoulders.
+You should NOT have Shar-Pei-like wrinkles at the back of your neck.
+To ramp: lower your chin as you gently glide your head back.
 In the pic below I am ramping (yeah!), but I’m cheating (Booo!!).
 Can you tell how I’m cheating?

 3. Don’t forget the pelvis!
-If you must sit at work, sit with pelvis in neutral.
-A posterior tilted (tucked under) pelvis will encourage your body into a C shape and make it impossible to get your head into neutral.
+If you must sit at work, sit with your pelvis in neutral.
+A posterior tilted (tucked under) pelvis encourages your body into a C shape and make it impossible to get your head into neutral.

-4. Yoga Tune Up for suboccipitals and the TMJ- Yeah Baby!
+4. Yoga Tune Up for suboccipital muscles and the TMJ- Yeah Baby!
 Damn, this feels good!

 Work on these short self-care exercises several times a day and be conscious of your habits.
 Working out for an hour at the gym every day doesn’t undo fifteen hours a day of sitting with a forward head position.
-The same goes for bodywork. massage therapy, chiropractic, myofascial release and Rolfing from skilled practitioners can be extremely helpful on your journey to better alignment.
-I’ve personally experienced relief from my neck pain and tension during Chi Nei Tsang treatments (Chinese Abdominal Massage) and have seen the same with many of my clients.
+The same goes for bodywork.
+Massage therapy, chiropractic, myofascial release and Rolfing from skilled practitioners can be extremely helpful on your journey to better alignment.
+I’ve personally experienced relief from my neck pain and tension while receiving abdominal massage and have seen the same with many of my clients.
 Even though these modalities can be very helpful, doing your homework is essential.
 With self-care you have the power to improve your alignment and prevent many physical ailments.
 As always be gentle with yourself- you didn’t become avian overnight.

 The post I did on clavicle position could be considered Part One to this post, so find more helpful tips here.